fluid-lab/gamepad-navigator/docs/components/navigator.md

 ```

 Though the `windowObject` is a configurable option, it should have all the properties and methods that the navigator
 uses.
 Otherwise, the navigator won't work and will throw errors.
-You can also use a mutated `window` object and pass it
+You can also use a modified `window` object, such as
-into the component if you want to achieve a different behavior.
-That'll be less likely to throw errors and is the same
+the gamepad mocks used in this package's tests, and pass it into the component if you want to achieve a different
-pattern used in our tests.
+behavior.
+That'll be less likely to throw errors.

 ## Invokers